Minimoog: Development

-In the 1960s, RA Moog Co manufactured Moog synthesizers, which helped bring electronic sounds to music but remained inaccessible to ordinary people.
-These modular synthesizers were difficult to use and required users to connect components manually with patch cables to create sounds.
+In the 1960s, R.A.
+Moog Co. manufactured Moog synthesizers, which expanded the popularity of electronic music but remained inaccessible to most.
+These were difficult to use and required users to connect components manually with patch cables to create sounds.
 They were also sensitive to temperature and humidity, and cost tens of thousands of dollars.
 Most were owned by universities or record labels, and used to create soundtracks or jingles; by 1970, only 28 were owned by musicians.

-Hoping to create a smaller, more reliable synthesizer, the Moog engineer Bill Hemsath created a prototype by sawing a keyboard in half and wiring several components into a small cabinet.
-Moog president Robert Moog felt the prototype was fun, but did not initially see a market for it.
-Moog and the engineers created several prototypes, from the original Model A, Model B, and Model C, adding features to improve expression, ease of use and portability.
+Hoping to create a smaller, more reliable synthesizer, the Moog engineer Bill Hemsath created a prototype, the Min A, by sawing a keyboard in half and wiring several unused modular components into a small cabinet.
+The Moog founder and president Robert Moog felt the prototype was "a fun experiment", but did not see a market for it.
+Moog and the engineers created the Model B and Model C prototypes, adding features to improve expression, ease of use and portability.

-In early 1970, Moog Co began losing money as interest in its modular synthesizers fell.
+In early 1970, Moog Co. began losing money as interest in its modular synthesizers fell.
 Fearing they would lose their jobs if the company closed, the engineers developed the final version of Hemsath's miniature synthesizer, the Minimoog Model D, while Moog was away.
 Moog chastised them, but came to see the potential in the Model D and authorized its production.

-As the engineers could not properly stabilize the power supply, the Minimoog's three oscillators were never completely synchronized.
-Although unintentional, this created the synthesizer's "warm, rich" sound.
+As the engineers could not properly stabilize the power supply, the three oscillators were never completely synchronized, unintentionally creating the Minimoog's "warm, rich" sound.
 Its voltage-controlled filter was unique, allowing users to shape sounds to create "everything from blistering, funky bass blurps ... to spacey whistle lead tones".
 The Minimoog also was the first synthesizer to feature a pitch wheel, which allows players to bend notes as a guitarist or saxophonist does, allowing for more expressive playing.
 Moog's associate David Borden felt that Moog would have become extremely wealthy had he patented the pitch wheel.